-For B2B – e.g. you built a project management software – there aren’t that many landing pages opportunities as with B2C.
+For B2B – e.g., you built a project management software – there aren’t as many landing page opportunities as with B2C.

 So, SEO is trickier here – you need to invest a lot of effort in your blog and sales-oriented content.

-Ranking for “best project management software” might be hard.
+Ranking for “best project management software” might be challenging.

 So, people search for “productivity tips” -> land on your blog about increasing productivity -> link to project management software landing page -> conversion.

-So, you need to learn how to create sales-oriented and ranking content.
+So, it would be best to learn how to create sales-oriented and ranking content.